DEU-hanium/detect-crawling-react/README.md

 # Description

-This is the React Component for Detect Crawling
+A React Component for Crawling Detection based on URL and Mouse Position Information

 ## Installation